Chip-W/dbjailer/README.md

 **NOTE**<br>

-It is very importand you do your time in **MINUTES** and not seconds.
+It is very important you do your time in **MINUTES** and not seconds.
 If you put in 120 for the time, you will jail them for 120 minutes when you intended to only put them in jail for 2 minutes.<br>

 **/NOTE**